 Spec MX-5 Challenge Championship Prizing

 The Spec MX-5 Championship will offer an expected $100,000 in prize money as well as a shot at the Mazda Road To 24 Shootout.
-A $50,000 scholarship prize is guaranteed to the Championship winner, to be used for approved racing opportunities in 2021.
+A $50,000 scholarship prize is guaranteed to the Championship winner, to be used for approved racing opportunities (including club racing or pro racing in a Mazda) in 2021.
 As the prize fund grows with participation, additional driver awards will be offered.

 Qualifying For The Championship